Ariana Afghan Airlines Flight 701: Aircraft

 The Boeing 727 was less than a year old at the time of the accident and was Ariana's only such aircraft.
 YA-FAR was built in February 1968 and received its American airworthiness certificate on 25 March 1968.
 On 29 April 1968 it was granted its registration in Afghanistan, and that country issued its own airworthiness certificate on 14 May 1968.
 At the time of the crash, the aircraft had recorded 1,715 hours of flying time.

 Accident investigators from the Board of Trade took the wreckage to a hangar at Farnborough Airport for analysis.
 Also involved in the investigation were officials from the United States and Afghanistan.
 A preliminary statement was issued on 17 January 1969, and the full accident report followed in June 1970.

 Crew and passengers

-Captain Rahim Nowroz, First Officer and co-pilot Abdul Zahir Attayee and Flight engineer Mohammed Hussain Furmuly were injured but survived.
+Captain Rahim Nowroz, First Officer Abdul-Zaher Attayee and Flight Engineer Mohammed-Hussain Formuly survived but were seriously injured.
 The five flight attendants were killed.
 Captain Nowroz qualified as a pilot in 1956, was employed by Ariana the following year as a co-pilot and had flown 10,400 hours since then—including 512 in Boeing 727 aircraft, which he qualified to fly after training in 1968.

 There were 54 passengers on board, 43 of whom were killed.
 The other 11 suffered serious injuries; they had mostly sat in the forward section of the aircraft.
 Apart from one girl from the United States, all were from Afghanistan, Pakistan and India (especially the Punjab region).
 There was a mixture of British residents returning after visiting their families and new immigrants.